chaitanyak52/pipelines/sdk/python/kfp/dsl/databricks/README.md

 - DeleteClusterOp, to delete an existing cluster from Databricks.
 - CreateJobOp, to create a Spark Job in Databricks.
 - DeleteJobOp, to delete an existing Spark Job from Databricks.
-- SubmitRunOp, to submit a one-time Run in Databricks.
+- SubmitRunOp, to submit a Job Run in Databricks.
 - DeleteRunOp, to delete an existing Run.

 For each of these there are two ways a Kubeflow user can create the Ops: